 For dc applications, high source impedances are acceptable, provided there is enough acquisition time between conversions to charge the 20 pF capacitor.
-For example with $R{IN} = 5 \text{ k}\Omega$, the required acquisition time is 922 ns.
+For example with $R{\rm IN}$ = 5 k Ω , the required acquisition time is 922 ns.

-For ac applications, removing high frequency components from the analog input signal is recommended by use of an RC lowpass filter on the AIN(+) pin, as shown in Figure 11.
+For ac applications, removing high frequency components greater than the Nyquist frequency from the analog input signal is recommended by use of a low- pass filter on the AIN(+) pin, as shown in Figure 11.
 In applications where harmonic distortion and signal to noise ratio are critical, the analog input should be driven from a low impedance source.
 Large source impedances significantly affect the ac performance of the ADC.
 They may require the use of an input buffer amplifier.
 The choice of the amplifier is a function of the particular application.